QCommute: a tool for symbolic computation of nested commutators in quantum many-body spin-1/2 systems: Algorithm and implementation

 \subsubsection{Execution Pipeline}

-The execution of the COMMUTE package generally follows a two-step pipeline: computing nested commutators up to the given nesting order $\nmax$ and subsequently post-processing them to extract moments \eqref{moment} or quench coefficients \eqref{quench coefficient}.
+The execution of the \textsc{QCommute} package generally follows a two-step pipeline: computing nested commutators up to the given nesting order $\nmax$ and subsequently extracting moments \eqref{moment} or quench coefficients \eqref{quench coefficient} form the nested commutators.